 The holidays are supposed to be a time of cheerful celebrations, so why are so many of us left feeling stressed and exhausted when the merriment ends?
 After years of helping clients navigate the simultaneous highs and lows of the holiday season, I have noticed a recurring theme; when clients aren’t attuned to prioritizing their healthy habits due to the added pressures of the holiday season; traveling, gift giving, depriving themselves of sleep or relying on substances to help make it all happen, they are often left feeling overwhelmed, anxious, and sometimes even quite depressed.
 A growing body of evidence in Lifestyle Medicine shows us how our behavior impacts our mental health.
 Here are six tips to help you prioritize your overall wellness for a truly enjoyable holiday season.
+Here are six tips to prioritize your health and wellness this holiday season.

 Prioritize Whole Foods